 Patient comfort

 Comfort is one of the main elements in the design of the shower stretcher.
-The possibility of maintaining a stable and supported position reduces discomfort during hygiene operations.
+The ability to maintain a stable and supported position reduces discomfort during hygiene operations.

 The quality of the materials and the ergonomic shape contribute to creating a more comfortable environment, improving the overall patient experience.